-Victor Evans serves as state outreach director for the Tennessee team.
+Victor Evans serves as deputy director for the Tennessee team.
 His professional career includes working as a clerk at the Tennessee State Capitol as well as classroom teaching experience in both public charter and private schools.
 His political experience includes serving as the engagement director for the Tennessee Republican Party, where he enlisted support from myriad groups during the 2014 election cycle.

 In 2015, Victor joined TennesseeCAN, where he was able to utilize his expertise by building and maintaining sustainable relationships with communities throughout the state in the collective effort to implement quality education reform policies.
 As the Tennessee outreach director, he plans to continue his efforts to ensure that all Tennessee children have access to a world-class education.

 Victor holds a bachelor’s degree in history from Rhodes College and a master’s of education with a concentration in educational leadership from Christian Brothers University.
 In his spare time, Victor enjoys reading, exercising and practicing his Spanish.

 I aspire to be like Frederick Douglass.
 Here’s why:

 Frederick Douglass was a leader and lifelong learner.
 He always strived to make life better for those around him.
 He understood that an education was the key to freeing oneself and becoming a self-sustaining individual.